caseymcgon/NFLPlayoffFantasyFootball/README.md

 1. Set up a pyenv using python 3.12 (as of Jan 13, 2025, streamlit doesn't accept python > 3.12)'
 2. run `pyenv local 3.12.0` so that pyenv is using 3.12 in this directory
-3. 1=`poetry env use /Users/caseymcgon/.pyenv/versions/3.12.0/bin/python` where that path is the output of pyenv which python `source /Users/caseymcgon/Library/Caches/pypoetry/virtualenvs/nflplayofffantasyfootball-9F4Bylxz-py3.12/bin/activate` `streamlit run Playoff_Fantasy_Overview.py`
+3. `poetry env use /Users/caseymcgon/.pyenv/versions/3.12.0/bin/python` where that path is the output of `pyenv which python`

+    `source /Users/caseymcgon/Library/Caches/pypoetry/virtualenvs/nflplayofffantasyfootball-9F4Bylxz-py3.12/bin/activate`

+    `streamlit run Playoff_Fantasy_Overview.py`

 ### How to Deploy using Poetry
 streamlit prefers a requirements.txt so run `poetry export -f requirements.txt --output requirements.txt`

-##### Yearly ToDos:
+#### Yearly ToDos:

-- Read through the full README to understand the structure / refresh on changes I made last year
+1. Read through the full README to understand the structure / refresh on changes I made last year
-- Update the selected_year in Playoff_Fantasy.py
+2. Update the SELECTED_YEAR in Playoff_Fantasy_Overview.py
-- Update the settings for the new selected_year in yearly_settings.py
+3. Update the settings for the new SELECTED_YEAR in yearly_settings.py
-- Copy last year's roster over to a new google sheet (using my 11 email).
+4. Copy last year's Google sheet roster over to a new google sheet (using my 11 email).
 Clear the team info & share it with the Google Service account associated w/ my 11 email
-- Flip Roster Input page & Compare roster page (just swap the 1 and the 4 preceding their names in the pages directory)
+5. Flip Roster Input page & Compare roster page (just swap the 1 and the 4 preceding their names in the pages directory)
+6. Set up the sportsdata.io API key again... (https://sportsdata.io/free-trial).
+You want to have access to each of the Competition, Events & Player Feeds
+    - Put this API key in .streamlit/secrets.toml
+##### Once The Playoffs are Set
+6. update `all_playoff_teams.json` to this year's Playoff Field
+7. the following files should be cleaned up to just be {}
+    - `all_players.json`
+    - `full_alphabetized_rosters.json`
+    - `pats_temp.json`
+    - `total_scoring.json`
+8. the following file should be cleaned up to be fully empty
+    - name_cleaning.txt
+9. Run `python3 -m utils.sportsdata_interface` to set up the NFL roster info.
+This will populate
+    - `all_players.json`

+- (once the playoff matchups are set) Run `python3 -m utils.sportsdata_interface` to set up the NFL roster info
 - (once games start) Run `python3 utils/roster_manager.py` to set up the cleaned rosters (once games start) --> Make sure to check for any incorrect cleanings in the `name_cleaning.txt` file